b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 3. calculate the sem (with a slightly different formula than for the one-sample/paired t-test)
 4. obtain the z-score (in case of t-test it is named t-score or t-statistics)
-5. calculate the probability from t-test (slightly different calculation of the degrees of freedom)
+5. calculate the probability for the t-statistics (slightly different calculation of the degrees of freedom)

 When compared with the methodology for one-sample t-test from
 @sec:compare_contin_data_one_samp_ttest it differs only with respect to the